-Founded in 1987, Spirit of Daytona has evolved from competing in club-racing events to being a mainstay in America’s most prestigious endurance racing series.
-Team owner/manager Troy Flis has steered the team since it began and continues to oversee the day-to-day operations of the organization.
+Founded in 1987, Spirit of Daytona Racing has evolved from competing in club-racing events to becoming a mainstay in America’s most prestigious endurance racing series.
+Team Owner Troy Flis has steered the team since it began and continues to oversee the operation of the organization.

-2012 marked a year of change for the team when Chevrolet introduced its new Corvette Daytona Prototype bodywork which Spirit of Daytona campaigns.
+2012 marked a year of change for the team when Chevrolet introduced its new Corvette Daytona Prototype bodywork which Spirit of Daytona Racing utilized.
 The season saw the team score three wins, three poles, four podiums, and seven top-five finishes to earn third in the Rolex Series championship.

 In 2013, Ricky Taylor and Richard Westbrook campaigned the No. 90 VISIT FLORIDA Corvette DP with a best finish of third at Barber Motorsports Park.
 The squad took fifth in the prestigious Rolex 24 At Daytona.
 VISIT FLORIDA Racing showed its reliability and consistency by completing 97% of all the race laps in 2013.

 2014 saw GRAND-AM and ALMS combine into a new merged IMSA series.
 It was a successful year for VISIT FLORIDA Racing and its full season drivers Michael Valiante and Richard Westbrook who won the Sahlen’s 6 Hours of the Glen.
 The team also brought home three additional podium results with a second place at Chevrolet’s home base of Detroit and then at Canadian Tire Motorsport Park.
 The organization also scored a third place finish at the famous Indianapolis Motor Speedway on the way to taking third in the overall championship.